GemHunt/CoinSorter/README.md

 ﻿# CoinSorter

 CoinSorter is an open source coin inspection system.
-It sorts coins by solenoid on conveyors by classifying images with models created using [Caffe](https://github.com/NVIDIA/caffe) &amp; [DIGITS](https://github.com/NVIDIA/DIGITS) and controlled with Python, OpenCV, and Arduino.
+It sorts coins by solenoid on conveyors by classifying images with deep learning based models using [Caffe](https://github.com/NVIDIA/caffe), OpenCV, Python, LMDB, and Arduino.

-**9/20/2017: This CoinSorter repo is out of date as new work is being doing in other repos.
-The project itself is still active.
-The biggest news is manual labeling has been eliminated!
-Designs and coin features sometimes can be found with only 1 example (One Shot Learning).
-The project has been rebuilt in a number of separate repos:**
+The system uses a state of the art algorithum in which coin designs and features can be found sometimes with only one labeled example!
+This is done by augmenting the training image set with different camera and lighting angles.

+Add main image with video link here.

+**CoinSorter is the main repo.
+The project has many sub-repos:**
 * Conveyors: [conveyors repo](https://github.com/GemHunt/conveyors)
 * Lighting: [lighting-augmentation repo](https://github.com/GemHunt/lighting-augmentation)
 * Hopper Metering: [hopper-metering-tool repo](https://github.com/GemHunt/hopper-metering-tool)